brandongillett/ReverseShell/README.md

 ## 🎈 Usage <a name="usage"></a>
-Once you have the host system setup (VPS or Local) and the client is connected, you are now able to reverse shell using the commands created.
+Once you have the host system set up (VPS or Local) and the client is connected, you are now able to reverse shell using the commands created.

 To find the commands:

 ```
 help [optional command]

 ```